December 22, 2024

 The committee approved a handful of standards actions at the meeting, starting with a proposal to appoint supplemental members to the standard drafting team (SDT) for Project 2020-06 (Verifications of models and data for generators).

-The project was recently assigned to satisfy Milestone 3 of FERC’s Order 901, which requires the ERO to submit standards addressing validation and verification of models for inverter-based resources by November 2025.
+The project recently was assigned to satisfy Milestone 3 of FERC’s Order 901, which requires the ERO to submit standards addressing validation and verification of models for inverter-based resources by November 2025.

-NERC Manager of Standards Development Jamie Calderon told members the ERO is seeking to supplement the SDT to provide “the requisite experience to tackle” the added responsibilities of Order 901.
+NERC Manager of Standards Development Jamie Calderon told members the ERO seeks to supplement the SDT to provide “the requisite experience to tackle” the added responsibilities of Order 901.
 The ERO solicited nominations from the industry and received nine; seven were recommended to the committee for approval.
 As usual, the candidates were not identified during the meeting except by number.

 The seven nominees were approved unanimously, although Robert Blohm of Keen Resources moved to add the second of the unrecommended nominees to the slate.
 He argued that four of the seven recommended candidates had Canadian backgrounds and adding so much Canadian representation to the team could make it regionally unbalanced.
 However, Blohm’s motion did not receive a second and did not advance.